CommonNinja/commonninja-node-react-starter-kit/README.md

 ## Getting started

-The project is based on Docker and Yarn (v3) workspaces.
-If you don't have Docker yet, that would be a great time to [download and install it](https://www.docker.com/get-started/) now.
+The project is based on Docker and Yarn workspaces (v3).
+If you don't have Docker yet, that would be a great time to [download and install it](https://www.docker.com/get-started/).
 Same goes for [yarn](https://yarnpkg.com/).

+In addition, if you still haven't created a Common Ninja app, [please do](https://www.commoninja.com/developer/apps).

 Once you have both, the next step would be to prepare your environment.